Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers

-Thus, by comparing Split Cycle to the Uncovered Set, we are comparing Split Cycle to the most discriminating of all C1 methods satisfying amalgamation, and by comparing Split Cycle to Copeland, we are comparing Split Cycle to one of the most discriminating of all C1 methods.
+Thus, by comparing Split Cycle to the Uncovered Set, we are comparing Split Cycle to the most discriminating of all C1 methods satisfying expansion consistency, and by comparing Split Cycle to Copeland, we are comparing Split Cycle to one of the most discriminating of all C1 methods.\end{paragraph}

-We also compared Split Cycle, Beat Path, GETCHA, Copeland, and the Uncovered Set (the Gillies version) on 315 profiles using real election data, with different numbers of candidates and voters, available at \href{http://www.preflib.org/}{www.preflib.org} (\citealt{Mattei2013}).
-The results are shown in Figure \ref{RealData}.
-The number of candidates range from 3 to 242, and the number of voters range from 4 to 14,081.

-Interestingly, on all 315 profiles from the preflib database, Split Cycle and Beat Path produced the same set of winners.
-To investigate further the probability that Split Cycle and Beat Path will agree, we used the same three probability models used for Figures \ref{icgraphs}, \ref{MallowsSingleRef}, and \ref{MallowsDoubleRef}.
-The results are shown in Figure \ref{PercentDiffBPvsSC}.
-For two of the three probability models, as the number of candidates increases, the probability that Split Cycle and Beat Path disagree also increases.

-Finally, Figures \ref{PercentWitnessSW} and \ref{PercentWitnessSW_Mallows} estimate how much the greater resoluteness of Beat Path relative to Split Cycle can be attributed to Beat Path violating the stability for winners criterion (Section \ref{ImmunitySection}).
-Using two probability models, we sampled profiles and checked for each profile, first, if $BP(\mathbf{P})\subsetneq SC(\mathbf{P})$, and if so, whether there is some candidate $a\in SC(\mathbf{P})\setminus BP(\mathbf{P})$ and some other candidate $b\in X(\mathbf{P})$ such that $\mathbf{P}$, $a$, and $b$ witness a violation of stability for winners as stated in Definition \ref{StabilityDef}.